Databricks FeatureEngineeringClient

 features – The list of features to materialize.

-cron_schedule – The cron schedule for the materialization pipeline.
-May be omitted in future pipeline states.
+trigger – Required.
+The trigger for the materialization pipeline.
+Must be a

 - Returns